Freshwater Game Fishing Regulations

 Freshwater Game Fish

-Freshwater game fish are: Bream: bluegill, flier, green sunfish, pumpkinseed, redbreast, redear (shellcracker), spotted sunfish, warmouth; Black Bass: largemouth bass, smallmouth bass, spotted bass, redeye bass (coosae bass); striped bass or rockfish; white bass; hybrid striped bass; white crappie; black crappie; Trout: rainbow, brown and brook; chain pickerel (jackfish); redfin pickerel; sauger, walleye and yellow perch.
+Freshwater game fish are: Bream: bluegill, flier, green sunfish, pumpkinseed, redbreast, redear (shellcracker), spotted sunfish, warmouth; Black Bass: largemouth bass, smallmouth bass, spotted bass, redeye bass (Bartrams) and any other species of the genus Micropterus; striped bass or rockfish; white bass; hybrid striped bass; white crappie; black crappie; Trout: rainbow, brown, brook and their hybrids; chain pickerel (jackfish); redfin pickerel; sauger, walleye and yellow perch.

 Methods and Devices